 To see the routes to getting into each of these sectors, take a look at our Career Pathway.

 For some careers such as TV or journalism, you would work for a specific type of company, but in areas such as PR and marketing you could be working for a company in any type of industry.

 Entry is very competitive for jobs in all of these sectors, so you will need determination and persistence to get into many careers.
 Short term contracts and freelance work are common, except in marketing and printing.

-The UK advertising and marketing industries has seen a growth, with the latest figures reporting 195,000 jobs – a rise of 31.2% between 2011 and 2018.
+The UK advertising and marketing industries in 2019 has seen a small drop in job numbers, with the latest figures reporting 190,000 jobs compared to 195,000 in 2018.
 Digital advertising still climbs in popularity, and so this industry is projected to expand over the next 5 years.

-The UK publishing industry is the largest exporter of books in the world, with a turnover of £6 billion.
+The UK publishing industry is the largest exporter of books in the world, with a turnover of £6.4 billion in 2020, 2% higher than 2019 .
 It directly employs 29,000 people and supports more than 70,000 jobs.
-According to Publishing Scotland, there are around 100 publishing companies in Scotland, mostly based in Glasgow and Edinburgh – some are large firms, and part of global corporations, such as Harper Collins just outside Glasgow, while many others are very small - yet successful - prize winning firms.
+According to Publishing Scotland, there are over 100 publishing companies in Scotland, mostly based in Glasgow and Edinburgh – some are large firms, and part of global corporations, such as Harper Collins just outside Glasgow, while many others are very small - yet successful - prize winning firms.

 Film, video and TV programme post production is also predicted to grow in the next 5 years.
 However, this keeps the pressure on this industry to upskill, with ongoing skills shortages in roles such as directors and editors – as well as from the creative sector, in roles such as VFX artists and animators.

 Meanwhile, the Scottish Film Industry intend to take advantage of this industry boom, with the announcement from Screen Scotland in March 2020, that it will be contributing £1 million towards the cost of building an internationally competitive TV and film production facility in Edinburgh.